blynkkk/blynk_Issues/README.md

   - iOS: turn on logging in the Settings - Apps - Blynk.
 Then in the app: Main menu - About - Send logs

 - Actual Result and Expected Result.
 - If the issue is related to Blynk.Edgent, include a snippet of your code.
-Plase use the markdown syntax for code blocks.
+Please use the markdown syntax for code blocks.